-Obviously, it will not be a positive attribute of your child custody case to have committed a crime in your past.
-Keep in mind that your opposing party will be doing their best to discredit you and strengthen their own case as well, so you will have some odds to overcome in getting ready for your trial date.
+It will not be a positive attribute of your child custody case to have committed a crime in your past.
+Keep in mind that your opposing party will be doing their best to discredit you and strengthen their case as well, so you will have some odds to overcome in getting ready for your trial date.

 Who was the victim of your crime?
 If you committed an act of violence against a family member, especially your child, then this would stand almost zero chance of being successful in an attempt to win the primary conservatorship of your child successfully.
-In fact, if the crime was committed within two years of your current child custody case, you will not even be able to be named a joint managing conservator of your child.
+If the crime were committed within two years of your current child custody case, you would not even be able to be named a joint managing conservator of your child.
 You will be a possessory conservator of your child, which means that your opposing party would be the sole managing conservator.
 You will have fewer rights and duties to your child, as well as the possibility of only supervised visitation.

 Concerns about repeating acts of violence against a child

-The most important takeaway from this blog post's beginning sections is regarding a crime against children that involve violence.
-If any past criminal convictions of yours involve violence against children, the judge will want to do who the child was, their relationship to you, and the nature of the crime and conviction.
-Especially if the crime involves your own child, I can tell you that limitations on custody and visitation are likely.
+The most important takeaway from this blog post's beginning sections is a crime against children involving violence.
+Suppose any past criminal convictions involve violence against children.
+In that case, the judge will want to do who the child was, their relationship to you, and the nature of the crime and conviction.
+Especially if the crime involves your child, I can tell you that limitations on custody and visitation are likely.

-It makes sense that if you have hurt your child before, physically or emotionally, that it would not take much for you to do so again.
+It makes sense that if you have hurt your child before, physically or emotionally, it will not take much for you to do so again.
 I have seen it happen before that a parent's serious crime against their children has resulted in the termination of parental rights.
-Obviously, this is an extreme example, but it is something to keep in mind.
-If you have any history of these kinds of crimes, it is not in your best interests to take your case to court.
-If at all possible, you should work with your opposing party to settle your case before it can get to a point where a judge can weigh in on the subject.
+This is an extreme example, but it is something to consider.
+If you have any history of these crimes, it is not in your best interests to take your case to court.
+If possible, you should work with your opposing party to settle your case before it can get to a point where a judge can weigh in on the subject.

 Prior convictions and child custody

 Beyond discussing the type of offense you had previously committed, a court will want to look seriously at convictions that do not relate to your child or any other child.
-Domestic violence, drug, and alcohol abuse rank very highly among those past criminal convictions that can destroy a person’s chances at being named a primary conservator of a child or even a joint managing conservator with standard visitation rights.
-Anger management issues and a propensity to engage in domestic violence are not characteristics you would want to associate with you in a child custody case.
+Domestic violence, drug, and alcohol abuse rank very highly among past criminal convictions that can destroy a person's chances of being named a child's primary conservator or even a joint managing conservator with standard visitation rights.
+In a child custody case, anger management issues and a propensity to engage in domestic violence are not characteristics you would want to associate with you.